-We know because we've either been told, read, or witnessed that communication is a key ingredient in realizing a person's fullest potential.
-It's one of those things that just makes perfect sense.
+We know communication is a key ingredient in realizing a person's fullest potential.

 It doesn't matter who we are, what we do or even where we are.
-The importance of communication skills is still going to impact on us.
+Our communication skills, good, or could-be-better, are going to shape our lives.

-We can be smart, passionate, kind or clever but until we can show that clearly the opportunities we dearly want in life may not come our way.
+We can be smart, passionate, kind or clever.
+However until we can communicate that clearly the opportunities we want may not come our way.
 Hence this page to help build good interpersonal skills.

 Face to face communication, the daily interaction with our friends, family, work colleagues...anybody we meet, is a mix of two parts.